zefangli/OLD_zefangli.github.io/index.md

 ### [Center for Learning and Teaching](https://www.ji.sjtu.edu.cn/academics/academic-centers/center-for-learning-and-teaching/) (CLT), UM-SJTU JI, 02/2019-08/2020

-Worked as Teaching Assistant for the following courses:
+_Teaching Assistant_ for the following courses:

 - VM360, Summer 2020, Modeling, Analysis and Control of Dynamic Systems
 - VM240, Spring 2020, Introduction to Dynamics and Vibrations